wandersoncferreira/vim-mindset-apply-emacs/README.md

 # Vim tricks done in Emacs

 Truth be told, the vim community is just driven by text editing efficiency!

-And they have different modes to make cristal clear when they are editing and when they are not.
+They also have different modes to make cristal clear distinction when they are editing and when they are not.
 On the other hand, Emacs has some good counterparts.

 I want to document here some tricks and best practices that I found in Vim material but backported to Emacs.

 **Very important note 1: There is not, yet, a clear order to how the material is layout.**